mrchnk/cvs.nvim/README.md

 `:CVSLog [OPTIONS] [FILES OR DIRECTORIES]`                           *:CVSLog*
 ``` -->

-Will output log for file or directory, grouping changes by commits.
+Will open Telescope for cvs log of file or directory, grouping changes by
+commits.
+You will see commit message and changed files in preview window.
+Press `<CR>` on commit to open diff for it.

+Following search implemented: match all tokens separated by whitespace
+ignoring case, order does not matter; each token match one of: commit message
+(substring match), filename (fuzzy match), author (exact match).

-If no file or directory is passed will use current working directory to
+If no file or directory is passed will use current working directory to fetch
-fetch log (like `cvs log` command)
+log (like `cvs log` command do)

 Possible options are:

-- `-A author` to filter changes by author (multiple options possible)
+* `-A author` to filter changes by author (multiple options possible)
-- `-d date_range` to filter changes by date range (same syntax
+* `-d date_range` to filter changes by date range (same syntax
   as `cvs log -d`)

 Examples: